alaat91/cyber-physical/README.md

 ### Prerequisites

-To build and use this project, you need to proced the following steps:
+To build and use this project, you need to proceed the following steps:

 1. Download Docker and Docker compose if you don't have them:

     Installation guide for docker: [docker](https://docs.docker.com/engine/install/)

     Intstallion guide for docker compose: [docker-compose](https://docs.docker.com/compose/install/)

-2. Create a new empty folder and download those recording files to try our microservise on:
+2. Create a new empty folder and download the recording files to try out our microservice on:

     you found the recording files in our repo by following this link: [Recordings folder](https://git.chalmers.se/courses/dit638/students/2023-group-06/-/tree/main/recordings)

-3. Run openDLV microservice to be able to inspect the your downloaded files:
+3. Run openDLV microservice to be able to inspect the recordings from your downloaded files:

-1. Download Docker and Docker compose if you don't have them:

 ```
 docker run --rm -i --init --name=opendlv-vehicle-view -v $PWD:/opt/vehicle-view/recordings -v /var/run/docker.sock:/var/run/docker.sock -p 8081:8081 chrberger/opendlv-vehicle-view:v0.0.64